reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

       ![](media/9lab6.png)

 ### Task 2: Configure Your Logic App

+In this task, you configure a Logic App in Azure to send an email notification when an HTTP request is received.
+After setting up the "When a HTTP request is received" trigger, you input a sample JSON payload to generate a schema.
+Then, you add an action to send an email using Outlook.com, incorporating dynamic content from the event like event type and time.
+Finally, you save the Logic App and copy the HTTP POST URL, which serves as the Webhook trigger.

 1. On the **Logic App** blade, navigate to the **Logic Apps Designer** under Development Tools and click on **Add a Trigger**.